/*

 <h3>Key takeaway</h3>

 The flight that doesn't happen cannot go wrong.
+The judgment you pass along keeps flying after you've gone home.

 </div>

-<<link "Return to Start" "Opening">><<set $badchoices to 0>><<set $pathArray to []>><<set $frontMisread to false>><<set $altBadChoice to false>><<set $alternateThin to false>><<set $pirepsIgnored to false>><<set $icingLate to false>><<set $fikiMisused to false>><<set $cellTooClose to false>><<set $divertLate to false>><<set $approachMisjudged to false>><<set $goAroundBlown to false>><<set $frontUnderstood to false>><<set $cleanExit to false>><</link>>
+<<link "Return to Start" "Opening">><<set $badchoices to 0>><<set $pathArray to []>><<set $frontMisread to false>><<set $altBadChoice to false>><<set $alternateThin to false>><<set $pirepsIgnored to false>><<set $icingLate to false>><<set $fikiMisused to false>><<set $cellTooClose to false>><<set $divertLate to false>><<set $approachMisjudged to false>><<set $goAroundBlown to false>><<set $frontUnderstood to false>><<set $cleanExit to false>><<set $afternoonLaunch to false>><<set $mentorPath to "">><<set $mentorIntervene to "">><<set $satOnIt to false>><<set $filedAlt to "">><<set $bandAlt to "">><<set $appr to "">><</link>>

 <p class="main-menu-wrap"><a href="/" class="main-menu-btn">Main Menu</a></p><<set $pathArray to $pathArray.concat(["Dec2: Altitude selection"])>>

-<div class="decision-heading">Preflight Planning — Decision 2 of 10: Cruise Altitude</div>
+<div class="decision-heading">Preflight Planning: Decision 2 of 10: Cruise Altitude</div>

-Whichever route you are now flying, you still have to pick an altitude.
+<<if $afternoonLaunch>>The afternoon version of the system is thinner at its southern tail, but the layers are the same layers.<</if>> Whichever route you are now flying, you still have to pick an altitude.
 The IFR low en-route chart gives you segments with MEAs between 8,000 and 11,000 MSL depending on the piece of the route.
 You have oxygen in the SR22T; you can comfortably cruise 12,000 and above.

 <div class="wx-block">MEAs on filed route: